 The lights are on

-[This feature originally appeared in Game Informer issue #253.
+[This feature originally appeared in Game Informer issue #253, but we're repromoting it today with rumblings that the developer still wants it to happen.
 You can also find video and art from the canceled Darth Maul game by following the links]

 Fear.
 Anger.
 Hate.
 Suffering.
 This is the transformative experience Austin-based developer Red Fly Studio was hoping to deliver when they were commissioned by LucasArts to create a game starring Darth Maul, the popular Sith Lord who debuted in Star Wars: Episode 1 – The Phantom Menace.